How to Treat Depression Without Medication: What The Science Says

 - Unwind 90 minutes before bedtime🧘

-If you need more information about these sleep tools before starting making changes, download the free therapy app from Flow Neuroscience (it’s actually 100% free).
+If you need more information about these sleep tools before starting making changes, download our free therapy app.
 It includes a complete sleep module with both theory and homework for beginners.
-Download now

 5. Treat depression with brain stimulation